 Premium farmed Steelhead from the 'Pacific Aquaculture' farm on the Columbia River is available and harvest is on the increase to help meet the demand for our USA grown fish.
 The recent improvements to the farm site will result in increased capacity over the next several months.
 Our Pacific Northwest Steelhead is free of any and all hormones, pesticides, herbicides or growth promoting antibiotics.
 The feed is made from all natural ingredients to provide high quality and healthy product.
-Chile is ramping up production and we will see a few coming out of BC, Canada next month as well.
+Chile is ramping up production and we will month as well.